 - Flossing daily (a floss threader can also be used) or using an interproximal brush (if there is a space between the teeth) to remove plaque and food debris.

 - Using an oral irrigation device to help flush out food debris around the brackets and teeth.

 - Rinsing with a fluoride rinse to strengthen the teeth.

-Lingual braces may also irritate the tongue and may cause it to become tender.
-Using wax against the lower teeth to cover the braces can help alleviate this soreness.
+Lingual braces may also irritate the tongue and cause it to become tender.
+Using wax against the lower teeth to cover the braces can help alleviate this sensitivity.
 Some people find speaking clearly and enunciating more difficult while wearing lingual braces.
-With enough practice, wearers get used to the feel of the braces on the backs of their teeth, and talking normally is a snap.
+With enough practice, however, wearers get used to the feel of the braces on the back of their teeth and talking normally becomes easy.

 Having a great smile is worth the temporary inconvenience and expense of braces.
-Some people are hesitant to invest in them despite the difference they can make — lingual braces are an answer to this problem.
-Whether you can see them or not, find out which braces are right for you.
+For cosmetic reasons, some people are hesitant to invest in them despite the difference they can make — lingual braces certainly address this problem.
+Whether or not you can see them, find out which braces are right for you.
 After all, a beautiful smile with healthy, straight teeth is absolutely worth the effort!